lbressler13/kotlin-utils/README.md

 However, the package has since expanded to include various classes and functions that could be useful in different projects.

 ## Contents

 ### Typealiases

 Useful aliases for common types.

 See [here](https://kotlinlang.org/docs/type-aliases.html) for general information about typealiases in Kotlin.

 ### Classes

 Reusable classes and data classes.

 ### General utils

 Functions that are not associated with a specific class.

-### Extension functions
+### Extension methods

-Functions that extend existing classes and interfaces.
+Methods that extend existing classes and interfaces.
 Extensions are added to the broadest possible class/implementation in order to be more widely usable.

 See [here](https://kotlinlang.org/docs/extensions.html) for general information about extensions in Kotlin.

 ### Helper functions

 Functions that aren't extensions of a class, but provide added functionality.
 In general, these can still be associated with a single class, as this package does not store specialized code for different projects.

 ## Project structure

 ### Overall

 ```project
 ├── kotlin-utils
 │   ├── build                    <-- Automatically generated build files